hoho/jquery-bem/README.md

 jquery-bem
 ==========

-Lightweight BEM plugin for jQuery
+Lightweight BEM plugin for jQuery.

+Documentation is in progress.